GC-public-projects/FloatingButton/README.md

 ### As of now the project works but the button is not draggable

 # Making the button draggable
-There a re 2 ways 2 make a composView draggable :
+There are 2 ways 2 make a composeView draggable :
 - `overlayView?.setOnTouchListener` : works only when the view is dragged from a non clickable component like a button
 - `Modifier.pointerInput` : works fine with clickable components. all the gestures are captured and modify in real time the x and y params of the view.
 Whatever "Modifier.pointerInput" is setup on the button itself or anther parent composable, the view remains draggable by non or clickable components.

-As whe have a button, the 2nd methos will be used.
+As whe have a button, the 2nd method will be used.

 ## MyFloatingComposable (composable)